bonner1022/Linux/Basics.md

 # Getting Started with Linux Terminal

 ## Project Objective
-This project gives us experience using Linux commands to perform the following tasks.
+This project gives us experience using Linux commands to interact with the Linux terminal to perform the following tasks.
-- Interact with the Linux terminal
 - Browse directories on a Linux filesystem using the ls command
 - Navigate directories using the cd command
 - Save time and effort by using tab completion and your command history
+- Use sudo command to enable access to "super-user" system administration tools
+- Use the apt(system administration) command to update and install two popular packages for text editing: nano and Vim
+- Create and edit text files using nano and Vim
+- Use Bash to interpret commands included within a text file

 ## Tasks
 ### Viewing files in the current working directory